Paradox2405/Infectious-Disease-Contact-Tracing-Application/README.md

 ## Installation

-The proximity detection solution has been integrated into a standalone test app on iOS and Android for ease of evaluation, and to demonstrate how it can be applied in your own apps.
-The test app will detect, identify and measure distance for all iOS and Android devices within detection range, present the results on a simple user interface, and also write the results to local device storage for download and analysis.
+The proximity detection solution has been integrated into a standalone app on Android.
+The app will detect, identify and measure distance for all Android devices within detection range, present the results on a simple user interface, and also write the results to local device storage for download and analysis.

 ### Android app installation

 1. Open Android Studio.
 2. Select menu item *VCS > Git > Clone* to clone the Android repo as a new project.
+3. Add your own Firebase `google-services.json` file to project root folder.
+4. Add your google Maps API key to `"Your API Key"` in `app/src/main/AndroidManifest.xml`
-3. Select menu item *File > Sync Project with Gradle Files* to show both *app* and *herald* modules.
+5. Select menu item *File > Sync Project with Gradle Files* to show both *app* and *herald* modules.
-4. Select menu item *Build > Make Project* to build *app* and *herald* modules.
+6. Select menu item *Build > Make Project* to build *app* and *herald* modules.
-5. Enable Developer Mode on Android phone (*Settings > About > Software > Tap Build number repeatedly*).
+7. Enable Developer Mode on Android phone (*Settings > About > Software > Tap Build number repeatedly*).
-6. Connect Android phone to computer with USB cable, select device in Android Studio (PC emulator lacks bluetooth module required for application to function).
+8. Connect Android phone to computer with USB cable, select device in Android Studio (PC emulator lacks bluetooth module required for application to function).
-7. Select menu item *Run > Run 'app'* to build and deploy test app.
+9. Select menu item *Run > Run 'app'* to build and deploy test app.
-8. Expect the test app to open on the device.
+10. Expect the test app to open on the device.

 ### Android app log files